LukePappa/Ourism/text.md

-Surrender yourself to the divine essence of existence.
+Outwardly, one in Absolute Prayer lies fully prostrated, eyes closed, silent, and alone.
+Inwardly, there is complete surrender to God, the infinitely sacred and divine essence of existence.
+The external signs of attunement are effortless discipline in ascetic practice, social conduct, emotional regulation, and labor.